Acquarts/Acquarts/README.md

 I build AI solutions that work in production, from predictive models to conversational agents powered by LLMs.

-My focus is on **Applied AI**: turning complex problems into working systems using Machine Learning, RAG pipelines, and agentic architectures.
+My focus is on **Applied AI & Data Science**: turning complex problems into working systems using Machine Learning, RAG pipelines, and agentic architectures.
 I enjoy the full journey from prototype to deployment.

 Check out my work at [azafuture.com](https://www.azafuture.com), where I share projects, experiments, and practical AI implementations.